 The evaluation of the toxic effects shall be based on observation of behaviour, growth, haematological and biochemical tests, especially those relating to the excretory mechanism, and also on autopsy reports and accompanying histological data.
 The choice and range of each group of tests will depend on the species of animal used and the state of scientific knowledge at the time.

 Embryo/foetal toxicity studies shall normally be conducted on two mammalian species, one of which should be other than a rodent.
 Peri- and postnatal studies shall be conducted in at least one species.
 Where metabolism of a medicinal product in a particular species is known to be similar to that in man, it is desirable to include this species.
 Also, it is desirable that one of the species is the same as in the repeated dose toxicity studies.

 Legal Implications of Brexit

-The Association of Lawyers for Animal Welfare (ALAW) has produced a guide to the legal implications of leaving the EU.
+Following the referendum the Association of Lawyers for Animal Welfare (ALAW) has produced a guide to the legal implications of leaving the EU.
 See ALAW Animal Law Guide to the Legal Implications of Brexit.

 On 15 November 2017 a vote took place in the House of Commons on a proposed amendment to the EU (Withdrawal) Bill (the Withdrawal Bill).
 The amendment (referred to as “New Clause 30”, or “NC30”) sought to incorporate into UK law Article 13 of the Treaty on the Functioning of the European Union (TFEU).
 Article 13 states that the EU and its member States “shall, since animals are sentient beings, pay full regard to the welfare requirements of animals” when formulating and implementing the EU’s policies.
 NC30 was defeated by 313 to 295 votes.
 The UK Government whipped its MPs to vote against NC30.